WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation/ReadME.md

 Supplemental Scripts Required: None

 #### Inputs:
-- **Person_Plus_EXTRACT_FromWRTSnotGWIS.csv**
-- **D_Point_WR_Doc.csv**
+- **Permits.csv**

 #### Operation:
  - Generate empty waterAllocations.csv file with controlled vocabulary headers.
- - Assign Native Allocation ID from 'WR_Doc_ID'.
+ - Assign Native Allocation ID from 'permit_num'.
- - Get Site IDs from sites.csv based on the mapping between 'D_Point_ID' and 'WR_Doc_ID' through 'D_Point_WR_Doc'.
+ - Get Site IDs from sites.csv based on the mapping between 'pod' and 'permit_num'.
 Note there might be multiple sites mapped into one water right.
- - Map Watersource IDs from watersources.csv based on source type code 'WaRecRCWClassTypeCode'.
+ - Map Watersource IDs from watersources.csv based on source type and source name.
- - Assign Beneficial use category from 'PurposeOfUseTypeCodes' based on mapping table.
+ - Assign Beneficial use category from 'use_type'.
- - Get Allocation type from 'WaRecPhaseTypeCode'.
- - Get Allocation legal status from 'WaRecProcessStatusTypeCode'.
+ - Get Allocation legal status from 'status'.
- - Specify Allocation owner by concatenating Last name or Organization name ('PersonLastOrOrganizationNM') and first name ('PersonFirstNM').
+ - Specify Allocation owner from 'permit_hol'.
- - Get Allocation priority date from 'PriorityDate' and format it in WaDE2 compatible form.
+ - Get Allocation priority date from 'priority_d'.
- - Assign Allocation time frame start and end the default values of 01/01 and 12/31, respectively.
+ - Assign Allocation time frame start from 'period_sta'
+ - Assign allocatino time frame end from 'period_end'
- - Get Allocation amount from 'InstantaneousQuantity', its unit from 'InstantaneousUnitCode', and convert all values to have units of CFS.
+ - Get Allocation amount from 'req_rate'.
- - Get Allocation maximum from 'AnnualVolumeQuantity'.
+ - Get Allocation maximum from 'req_acft'.
  - Drop rows if both Allocation amount and Allocation maximum are null.
  - Drop duplicates if any.
  - Copy results into **waterallocations.csv** and export.